radrich/richarmstrong.net/pages/privacy.md

 Your information is only accessible by 2 people at TapTapKaboom, and no one else.
 We do not sell, trade, transfer, or pass on any of your information to anyone, unless by your written consent.

-## What kind of tracking is used by TapTapKaboom?
+## What kind of tracking is used by Ric Armstrong?
-On taptapkaboom.com we do not track individual behaviour.
+On richarmstrong.net we do not track individual behaviour.
 We use [Fathom Analytics](https://usefathom.com/) to track site usage and non-personal identification information.
 These are things like:

 - Browser name
 - Device type